DETAILED ACTION

 determining, based on the detected one or more activities and the surgical protocol associated with the detected surgical milestone, that the instance of non-compliance to the surgical protocol has occurred in the operating room, wherein the detected one or more activities correspond to the instance of non-compliance with the surgical protocol associated with the detected surgical milestone and are acceptable for a different surgical milestone having a different surgical protocol; and

-based on determining that the instance of non-compliance to the surgical protocol has occurred in the operating room, automatically blocking operation of a surgical instrument in the operation room.
+based on determining that the instance of non-compliance to the surgical protocol has occurred in the operating room, automatically altering lighting in the operation room.

 These above limitations, under their broadest reasonable interpretation, cover performance of the limitation as certain methods of organizing human activity.
-The claim elements are directed towards “detecting a surgical milestone associated with a surgery”, “detecting one or more activities in the operating room”, and “determining,…, that an instance of non-compliance to the surgical protocol has occurred in the operating room”.
+The claim elements are directed towards “detecting a surgical milestone associated with a surgery”, “detecting one or more activities in the operating room”, “determining,…, that an instance of non-compliance to the surgical protocol has occurred in the operating room”, and “based on determining that the instance of non-compliance to the surgical protocol has occurred in the operating room, automatically altering lighting”.
 All of these claim limitations are directed towards monitoring and managing the personal behaviors of the surgical staff and their compliance to established rules during surgery.
+As stated by Applicant in the Remarks provided on June 2, 2026, the lighting is simply a notification, which encompasses an instruction or teaching to the surgical staff that a non-compliance event has occurred.

-Regarding blocking operations, under the broadest reasonable interpretation of the claim language, blocking operation of a surgical instrument may include an instruction provided to a surgical staff member to stop an ongoing action.
-For example, in the case that the surgical instrument is a non-electronic surgical instrument, such as a retractor or clamp, a staff member may be instructed to stop operating the instrument, which effectively blocks operation of the instrument.
+Further regarding the lighting alteration, under the broadest reasonable interpretation of the claim language, altering lighting may include an instruction provided to a surgical staff member to stop an ongoing action.
 Such an interpretation, which is supported by Applicant specification ([0075], “If non-compliance is detected, the system may intelligently select one or more follow-up actions to take from a plurality of potential follow-up actions.
-The plurality of potential follow-up actions may include, but are not limited to: outputting an alert on a dashboard (e.g., in the operating room, in a control room), sending a message (e.g., an email, a text message), logging the non-compliance in a database, updating a report, recommending training and retraining, recommending protocol changes, performing downstream analytics, etc.”), falls under an abstract idea of certain methods of organizing human activity as managing personal behaviors or relationships or interactions between people by providing an instruction to stop an action.
+The plurality of potential follow-up actions may include, but are not limited to: outputting an alert on a dashboard (e.g., in the operating room, in a control room), sending a message (e.g., an email, a text message), logging the non-compliance in a database, updating a report, recommending training and retraining, recommending protocol changes, performing downstream analytics, etc.”), falls under an abstract idea of certain methods of organizing human activity as managing personal behaviors or relationships or interactions between people by providing an instruction to perform an action.

 Accordingly, the claim recites at least one abstract idea.